mariia080693/mariia080693/README.md

 Hi there!)))

-I’m currently working on collaborative project between the University of Melbourne and CSL Limited.
+I’m currently working on a collaborative project between the University of Melbourne and CSL Limited.
+The project focuses on creating a hybrid model capable of predicting bioreactor performance at different scales.

 <!--